evert/evert.github.com/_posts/2016/2016-03-22-npm-revoke-breaks-the-build.md

-I just came across an [interesting post][1] via [Hacker News][2], from an author of several hundred NPM packages (some of which quite popular) that just removed all this packages from NPM.
+I just came across an [interesting post][1] via [Hacker News][2], from an author of several hundred NPM packages (some of which quite popular) that just removed all of his packages from NPM.

 Tons of other projects around the world depending on his packages broke as a result of this.
 The NPM project responded by un-un-publishing the packages: